-Swells are collections of waves produced by storm winds raging hundreds of miles out to sea, rather than the product of local winds along beaches.
-They are formed by a combination of factors and are coveted by surfers looking to catch a big wave.
-However, they are not so revered by boaters as large swells can capsize ships.
+What's the difference between a swell and a wave?
+A sea swell, meaning a collection of waves produced by storm winds raging hundreds of miles out to sea, is different from waves, which are the product of local winds along coastal beaches.
+They are formed by a combination of factors that occur on the earth's surface and in our solar system, notes Smithsonian.
+Swells are coveted by surfers looking to catch a big wave, like those found at Waimea Bay on the shore of O‘ahu, Hawai‘i.
+According to the University of Hawai‘i, ocean swells at Waimea Bay can reach over ten meters.
+However, ocean swells this big are not so revered by boaters, as large swells can capsize ships.